Positive Ricci curvature through Cheeger deformations: The Ricci tensor on fixed axes

-The purpose of this section is to complete the proofs of Theorems \ref{thm:principal} and \ref{thm:converse}, by computing $\inf\{\tr (p_1|_{\cal W})\}$ as an invariant of the action.
-To this aim, fix a $\rho$-invariant inner product on $\cal H_p$ and let $\cal R$ be the regular part of $\cal H_p$ with respect to $\rho$.
-We prove:
+We finally pass to the proof of Theorem \ref{thm:technical} by recognizing $\inf\{\tr (p_1|_{\cal W})\}$ as an invariant quantity associated to the $G$-action.
+To this aim, fix a $\rho$-invariant inner product on $\cal H_q$ and let $\cal R$ be the regular part of $\cal H_q$ with respect to $\rho$ (recall Definition \ref{def:regularvectors}).
+Then:

-\begin{proposition} Suppose $d\rho(\lie g_p)X=0$ and $\cal H_p=span\{X\}\oplus\cal H_1\oplus\cal H_2$ is a $\rho$-invariant decomposition.
+\begin{proposition} Suppose $d\rho(\lie g_q)X=0$ and $\cal H_q=\mathrm{span}\{X\}\oplus\cal H_1\oplus\cal H_2$ is a $\rho$-invariant decomposition.
 For every $Y\in \cal R$, write $Y_i$ as its $\cal H_i$-component.
-Then,
+Then